The Mystery of History Volume IV

 Are all of the supplemental resources required?

 Yes and no. We created the supplemental resources to enhance your experience with MOH.
 We want history to be as memorable, practical, and easy-to-use as possible.
 Most of them are not required, but we do highly recommend them.
-There are a few things you will need though, including a good historical atlas and a Bible atlas, and both the Reader and Companion Guide are necessary for Volume III.
+There are a few things you will need though, including a good historical atlas and a Bible atlas, and both the Reader and Companion Guide are necessary for Volume III, Volume IV has the Companion Guide included.

 Is MOH meaty enough for high school students?
 Could it work as our American history course?